Why Isn't My Home Selling?

-- Hold Open Houses on Sundays that coincide with other neighborhood open houses.
+- Hold open houses on Sundays that coincide with other neighborhood showings.
 Sometimes Thursday evenings attract buyers for twilight tours.

 - Get feedback from buyers about what they liked and disliked about your home, and make adjustments to overcome objections.